Miko4/ant/README.md

 # License

-The sourcecode is in the public domain.
-If this is not possbile in your jurisdiction is licensed under the terms of the WTFPL
+The original sourcecode by Blumensath is in the public domain.
+All newer commits are licensed under the WTFPL, or if possilbe in your jurisduction, in the public domain aswell.